cyrus-/relit/README.md

   };
 ```

-Applying these constructors directly is notationally costly, so let's define a TLM named `$regex` (pronounced "lit regex") that implements POSIX-style regex notation.
+Applying these constructors directly is notationally costly, so let's define a TLM named `$regex` (pronounced "lit regex") that implements the familiar POSIX-style regex notation.
 The definition of `$regex`, which we place by convention into a module named `Regex_notation`, is outlined below (note that GitHub does not yet know how to highlight our extensions to Reason).
 ```reason
 module Regex_notation = {
   notation $regex at Regex.t { /* ... full definition given under "TLM Definitions" below ... */ }
 };
 ```

-A client programmer can apply `Regex_notation.$regex` as follows to construct a value of type `Regex.t`:
+The client programmer can apply `Regex_notation.$regex` as follows to construct a value of type `Regex.t`:
 ```reason
 let r = Regex_notation.$regex `(a*bb(b|a)b)`;
 ```